 Bonsai soil should be kept moist but not wet.
 Do not overwater the tree, as this can cause root rot.
 Instead, use a misting system to water the bonsai tree once every two or three days.

-Most bonsai enthusiasts recommend storing bonsai in a cool, dry place, such as a basement or garage.
+Most bonsai enthusiasts recommend storing bonsai in a cool, dry place like a basement or garage.

 Directions vary depending on the tree species, but generally, bonsai trees should store in a cool, moisture-free place with good air circulation.
 Some people wrap their bonsai in plastic to keep them calm, which can adversely affect the tree’s root system.